 Barnier says no deal in sight with UK as last chance looms

-Differences remain on old stumbling blocks of governance, fish, and the level playing field
+Differences remain on old stumbling blocks of governance, fish and level playing field

-The European Commission’s head of task force for relations with the United Kingdom Michel Barnier briefed EU ambassadors on the state of negotiations on Wednesday.
+Chief EU negotiator Michel Barnier: no certainty a deal can be clinched by a mid-November deadline.
 Photograph: Francisco Seco/AP

 Intense negotiations between the European Union and Britain in the past weeks have failed to reach a breakthrough and the bloc is prepared for the possibility that no deal might be reached, chief EU negotiator Michel Barnier said after talks broke off.